 - The Childhood Autism Raring Scale (CARS)

-- The Autism Diagnostic Interview (ADI-R) (administered to parents for history and current behavioural functioning)
+- The Autism Diagnostic Interview (ADI-R) (a parental interview used to examine a child’searly developmental history and current behavioural functioning).

-- Autism Diagnostic Observation Schedule (ADOS): Observations of behaviours through a structured assessment of the child in a play-like setting.
+- The Autism Diagnostic Observation Schedule (ADOS): This is a structured behavioural assessment, in which observations are made of the child in a play-like setting.

-- Testing of cognitive functioning WPPSI-III or WISC-V (not required for ASD Dignosis, but required by Education Department and other funding sources DHSS, NDIS etc.
+- Testing of cognitive functioning WPPSI-III or WISC-V (this is not formally required for an ASD diagnosis but is required by some funding sources and educational departments (NDIS, DHS).

-- Receptive and expressive language assessment. to differentiate between Pragmatic language disorder and
+- Receptive and expressive language assessments (e.g., excludingpragmatic language disorders).

 Developmental and clinical history